shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 ## Ways
 Unlike the nodes dataset, way data from OSM comes without an explicit geolocation.
-Instead, it contains a column with a list of nodes that link to form the way.
+Instead, it contains a column with a list of node IDs that link to form the way.
 This means that we can get the multiple geolocations for a way - one for each node in the nodelist.
 Helpfully, OSM sends such a nodelist so we can extend the ways to a list of nodes.
-This extende dataset can be reduced by calculating an 'average' lattitude and longitude for each way.
+This extended dataset can be reduced by calculating an 'average' lattitude and longitude for each way.

 |id|lat|lon|name|amenity|type|nodes|
 |--- |--- |--- |--- |--- |--- |--- |